Hopf-Hecke algebras, infinitesimal Cherednik algebras, and Dirac cohomology: Infinitesimal Cherednik algebras of GL n

 hence $f(z):=\sum_{i\geq0} \frac{p_i}{i+1} B_{i+1}(z+1-\eps)+f_0$ satisfies this recurrence relation for any scalar $f_0$.

-For uniqueness, let $f_2$ be another polynomial satisfying the same recurrence relation.
-Then $f_d=f-f_2$ is a polynomial satisfying $\nabla_\eps f_d(z)=f_d(z+\eps)-f_d(z+\eps-1)=0$.
-Hence $f_d$ attains the same value at, say, all integer numbers, so it has to be a constant polynomial. \end{proof}
+For uniqueness, let $g$ be another polynomial satisfying the same recurrence relation.
+Then $f_d=f-g$ is a polynomial satisfying $\nabla_\eps f_d(z)=0$.
+Hence $f_d$ attains the same value at, say, all integers, so it has to be a constant polynomial. \end{proof}